mjenior/llm_api/README.md

 pip install .
 ```

 That's it!
-Now you are able to initialize a **core.CreateAgent** class instance in a python environment.
-After that, use the method **agent.request("your prompt here")** to submit queries.
+Now you are able to initialize a **core.ChatGPTAgent** class instance in a python environment.
+After that, use the method **agent.chat("your prompt here")** to submit queries.
 Other available options are explained in greater detail below.

 ### API Keys